Anon23261/hackpack-v4-firmware/README.md

 It boots into a custom browser view that gives any website it loads access to the joystick, game buttons, and control of the lights on the LED bar.

-### Firmware
+### Overview

-Hackpack v4 Firmware manages system-level components for the Hackpack v4 hardware drivers that manage the onboard screen, LEDs, and gamepad.
+The Hackpack v4 Python Development Toolkit provides a comprehensive setup for various Python development tasks, including:
+- Web Development
+- Security Tools
+- Data Manipulation
+- Networking
+- Automation

 ## 📦 Installation